Skip to Content

 Water run-off contents in ponds

-Water run-off that accumulates in ponds may also be contaminated with other chemicals, such as fertilizer and pesticides.
+Water run-off accumulating in ponds may also be contaminated with other chemicals, such as fertilizer and pesticides.

 These don’t always immediately end up in ponds.
-Instead, they may wash into the water table and slowly make their way into pond water.
+Instead, they may wash into the water table and slowly enter pond water.

 The elements in the fertilizer may accumulate over time, particularly phosphorus and nitrogen.
 Excesses can cause algal blooms within the pond, damaging plant and animal life.
 These water additives can also affect the pH of the water and, thus, the pH of your soil if used to water plants.
 Too much nitrogen or salts may even burn the roots of your plants and kill them.